 Do I have you intrigued?
 I hope so, because it’s fun to create and think outside the pumpkin!

 For whatever reason, when I saw that the antique rocker base looked like an animal in this post, I immediately saw pumpkin stems in the scrap pieces.

-Since we are building a large pergola and had these giant cubes leftover, they just seemed like a perfect match.
+First, since we are building a large pergola and had these giant cubes leftover, they just seemed like a perfect match.

 Aren’t these repurposed pumpkins fun, and wouldn’t they look sweet on a front porch or mantle?

-I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin”.
+Also, I think they’re whimsical and, like I said, it’s fun to “think outside the pumpkin”.
 It’s fun use burlap for leaves and twine for vine.

 I think these are DA BOMB!
-I seriously had to hold myself back from making dozens of these.
+Likewise, I seriously had to hold myself back from making dozens of these.
 Why not, right?
 I have a 5 gallon bucket of spikes and bolts just begging for a purpose. perfect.

 I don’t think I could choose my favorite, but I’m excited I could put all the baby crib springs from my chalkboard easels to use in a funky fun way.

 The white is a canvas material in resemblance of my favorite color pumpkin.
 The red ticking is perfect for the season, don’t you think?
 In addition, the blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.

 I had fun with these and challenge you to dig into your stash and create some festive fall decor too!
 If you’re not in the DIY mood, and would love to have one of these two different styles of pumpkins for your own, you can find them in my shop.